Adahan73/Final-Project-Inventory-Item-Tracker-/README.md

    Prevent empty inputs and ensure numeric fields (e.g., quantity, price) are valid.

 4. **Data Persistence**
-   Save and load inventory data to and from a `data.csv` file to preserve changes between sessions.
+   Save and load inventory data to and from a `data.txt` file to preserve changes between sessions.

 5. **Readable Data Format**
-   Store data in CSV (Comma-Separated Values) format to allow external viewing and editing.
+   Store data in txt format to allow external viewing and editing.

 6. **Item Identification**
    Each inventory item must have a unique ID to differentiate it from others.